Nexmo/stitch-ios-quickstart/README.md

-# Nexmo Conversation SDK for iOS Beta EA
+# Nexmo Stitch SDK for iOS

 This is the iOS SDK for Nexmo In-App Messaging and Voice APIs.
 Read more about: